circlefin/recibo/README.md

 ### Encryption/Decryption
 The Recibo smart contract accepts arbitrary encoded messages along with string metadata that can contain encoding information.
-The client library in this repository encrypts messages using RSA key files stored in PEM file format.
-The CLI can generate RSA keys for you.

-The encryption algorithm is RSA PKCS1_OAEP with AES-256 in EAX mode.
-Each ciphertext uses a unique AES-256 session key to encrypt the message.
-The session key is encrypted with RSA PKCS1_OAEP.
+The client library supports PGP encryption (recommended), RSA encryption with AES-256 session key, and plaintext.
+The CLI only supports PGP.